platisd/smartcar_shield/README.md

 Therefore, this library provides an easy to use and simple to understand interface, to control the vehicle's movement and read its sensors data.
 Despite being used as an in-house system and therefore the developers working on it were already familiriazed with the functions and the various components, the library was designed with the intention of being used by novice users.
 The library is dependant on certain hardware sensors and of course the Arduino platform, however, it can be very easily modified or enriched for different setups.
 In [/examples/androidCar] the arduino sketch running on the vehicle can be found.

-Moreover, in [/LED_DRIVER] a sketch running on an ATtiny85 microcontroller can be found, which is tasked to control the various LED lights that are found on the vehicle, which are indicating the current operation mode of the car (turning, stopping, override, running).
+Moreover, in [/LED_DRIVER] a sketch running on an ATtiny85 microcontroller can be found, which is tasked to control the various LED lights that are mounted on the vehicle, which are indicating the current operation mode of the car (turning, stopping, override, running) as per specifications of the DIT168 course.

 ### Components
 - Electronic Speed Controller (ESC)